MicrosoftDocs/sql-docs/docs/tools/ssbdiagnose/ssbdiagnose-utility-service-broker.md

 ms.assetid: 0c1636e8-a3db-438e-be4c-1ea40d1f4877
 author: markingmyname
 ms.author: maghan
+ms.manager: jroth
+ms.reviewer: ""
+ms.custom: seo-lt-2019
+ms.date: 03/14/2017
 ---

 # ssbdiagnose Utility (Service Broker)

 [!INCLUDE[appliesto-ss-asdbmi-xxxx-xxx-md](../../includes/appliesto-ss-asdbmi-xxxx-xxx-md.md)]

 The **ssbdiagnose** utility reports issues in [!INCLUDE[ssSB](../../includes/sssb-md.md)] conversations or the configuration of [!INCLUDE[ssSB](../../includes/sssb-md.md)] services.
 Configuration checks can be made for either two services or a single service.
 Issues are reported either in the command prompt window as human-readable text, or as formatted XML that can be redirected to a file or another program.

 ## Syntax